 All in all, I settled on a 7.5 out of 10 for the Yonex VCORE 100.
 It’s lovely from the back of the court, and if you need a little bit more power in your game, I would highly recommend this racket.

-Perhaps “marmite” would be a good choice of word to sum up this review.
+Perhaps “marmite” (as we say in England) would be a good choice of word to sum up this review.
 You will either love it or hate it!

 Review by: Lawrence “Larry” Palmer